I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui-commonuiprop.md

 ## -remarks
 <p>When a user interface plug-in's <code>IPrintOemUI::CommonUIProp</code> method is called, it should return customized property sheet option items in order to modify an existing printer property sheet page.</p>

-<p>The <code>IPrintOemUI::CommonUIProp</code> method is called by the printer driver's <a href="NULL">printer interface DLL</a>.
+<p>The <code>IPrintOemUI::CommonUIProp</code> method is called by the printer driver's <a href="https://msdn.microsoft.com/2a8cf38f-8e27-4e08-9c0f-5d1a4cd854ac">printer interface DLL</a>.
 The method should supply an array of <a href="..\compstui\ns-compstui--optitem.md">OPTITEM</a> structures describing property sheet items, along with a callback function for processing user modifications to option values.</p>

 <p>You should expect the method to be called twice for each property sheet.
 The method's <i>dwMode</i> parameter value indicates whether it is being called to make changes to the printer property sheet or the document property sheet.</p>